cyberark/conjur/README.md

    start the web server by calling `rails server -b 0.0.0.0 webrick` instead of `conjurctl server`.
 This will allow you to work in the debugger without the server timing out.

+   If you are going to be debugging Conjur using RubyMine, start the web server by calling `rdebug-ide --port 1234 --dispatcher-port 26162 --host 0.0.0.0 -- bin/rails s -b 0.0.0.0 webrick`.
+   Now you may debug the web server via RubyMine's Debugger.

 4. Cleanup

     ```sh-session